 We understand that when you provide your personal data to us, we must look after it and we are committed to keeping your personal data safe and secure.

-We respect the data protection laws in the UK and EU, and this Privacy Notice tells you information about your personal data that we collect and use in our company, how it is being collected, what allows us to do this (called the legal bases), how long we are keeping it and it tells you about your rights.
+We respect the data protection laws in the UK, and this Privacy Notice tells you information about your personal data that we collect and use in our company, how it is being collected, what allows us to do this (called the legal bases), how long we are keeping it and it tells you about your rights.
 This privacy notice applies to our software systems, our website, and the services that we provide.

 Who are we?